Skip to content

 DOCS (any case)Documentation

-Labels are matched case-insensitively via substring.
-A label like docs-update would also trigger the lighter pipeline.
+Labels are matched by exact equality (case-insensitive).
+A label like docs-update would not trigger the lighter QA pipeline — see exact label matching for the rationale.

 QA still runs 3 sub-agents on a docs issue